Stay Toasty Warm! The Beginner’s Guide to Living on a Boat in Winter

 Carbon monoxide's a dangerous concern, especially when using electric and portable heaters.
 Carbon monoxide is a colorless and odorless gas.
 The effects of inhaling it result in sickness or even death.

 When using any type of combustion heating, it's important to have a carbon monoxide detector installed in the boat's cabin.
 It should be a part of your boat's essential safety equipment.

-Each year, up to hundreds of deaths are caused by using broken heating devices or improperly-used heaters.
+Each year, hundreds of deaths are caused by using broken heating devices or improperly-used heaters.
 This Safe T Alert (check price on Amazon) makes a good carbon monoxide detector choice for any boat.